Last Updated on

 We promise not to throw out words like tangent, cotangents, fractions, and any other jargon that makes us sound fancy and leaves you confused.

-We’ll go over everything you need to know about understanding mils, and how to effectively use them in the field in easy English.
+We’ll go over everything you need to know about understanding mils for dummies, and how to effectively use them in the field in easy English.
 Pinky promise.

 What is Mil-dot?